THE LANGUAGE of BIRTH?

 And, how does the language behind historical & modern midwifery and obstetrics influence our current dialogue?

 Regarding how birth talks to us, it means learning a language of survival and of magic.
 Of science and spirit.
-By embracing the big stuff: the fact birth is inherently dangerous, fear is good, and trauma is an unavoidable fact of life therefore gives room to navigate that most complex and miraculous and intuitive space we all know birth touches.
+By embracing the big stuff, the fact birth is all the things: safe and dangerous, joyful and daunting, that fear can be good, and trauma is an unavoidable fact of life therefore gives room to navigate that most complex and miraculous and intuitive space we all know birth touches.

 We will discover your own language of birth,